Vyndariel/CrayonCode_v0.21-1920x1080/README.md

 Works in Fullscreen and Windowed Mode (If the text is a little blurry in windowed just use fullscreen instead) BDO must be visible and active (Doesn't work minimized)

 Discussion and older versions with more features can be found at https://www.elitepvpers.com/forum/black-desert/4268940-autoit-crayoncode-bot-project-opensource-free.html

+In addition one of the developers setup a standalone Discord to solve issues.
+Feel free to join: https://discord.gg/rR5PM5w